lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-12-01-using-pathlib-and-syspath-to-solve-modulenotfounderror.md

 Hence, **D:\\\Program Files\\\Python\\\Python310\\\lib\\\site-packages** is my local `site-packages` path, if I locate my project under which I can avoid `ModuleNotFoundError` errors due to my system not knowing the location of my custum project.

+## 3. Using Well-Established IDE

+If you are using IDE like **VSCode**, **PyCharm** or so, they usually provide an environment where you can work seamlessly with your custom packages

+{% include img-gdrive alt="How VSCode work to enable you to import your custom project (1)" id="1-fIKkL3EjQjUQ0BeQiQMxoFtqZrAP2KQ" %}

+Here you can see how I tried to call `apple` function defined in custom module `myproject`, in VSCode environment.
+I did not add the path of directory where `myproject` reside, but `example.py` works and `apple` function can be executed.
+This is one of the merit you have in using well-established IDE like VSCode.

+But the underlying concept is not different.
+The reason why you can import `myproject` without putting further effort is just because VSCode takes the job instead of you.
+To show this, you can try adding extra lines and print the contents of `sys.path` when `example.py` is being executed:

+{% include img-gdrive alt="How VSCode work to enable you to import your custom project (2)" id="1-kighZNg4oLTpAFO6QFCwx13fF5LHmIM" %}

+You can see the path of `pytest_example` directory, one of my current working directory open in VSCode, is automatically added as one of the entries of `sys.path` list.
+Therefore, it is not a magic, but just IDE is doing some more work for you.

+## 4. Miscellaneous Cases

+Above observation makes you how to tackle various other cases of encountering `ModuleNotFoundErrors`:

+### 4.1.
+Working with Wrong Python

+Suppose you happen to have installed two different python (3.8 and 3.9).
+Your custom module is located in `site-packages` directory associated with your python 3.9, but you try to work with python 3.8.
+Such case can induce `ModuleNotFoundError` because different versions of python installed in your environment refers to different `site-packages` directory.
+One may wonder how it can even be possible for one to misuse python 3.8 when they already installed newer version of python 3.9.
+But such case can happen.
+For example, one possibley have missed replacing the PATH variable for python excutable from older version to newer one when installing python 3.9.
+In such case, if they run `python` on command prompt, python 3.8 will be triggered.

+### 4.2.
+Uninstalled Package

+Sometimes one might wonder why their `ModuleNotFoundError` for some package like `numpy` does not go away even after installing that missing package following the online instructions.
+This could also be a continuation of the problem described above.
+If you installed `numpy` following instructions but that was for installing `numpy` to different version of python than the one you exactly want to work with, the error will persist.
+So it is important to make sure you have installed your package to proper version/environment of python where you want to use that package.
 ## References
 1. [pathlib documentation](https://docs.python.org/ko/3/library/pathlib.html)
 2. [pathlib object have to be changed to str type](https://stackoverflow.com/questions/44315815/python-pathlib-path-object-not-converting-to-string)